LivingLogic/LivingLogic.Python.xist/docs/MIGRATION.rst

 --------------------------

 *	The method :meth:`healthcheck` should no longer be implemented.
-Instead The option ``--healthcheckcutoff`` or the class/instance attribute ``healthcheckcutoff``m can be used to configure the maximum allowed age.
+Instead the option ``--maxhealthcheckage`` or the class/instance attribute ``maxhealthcheckage`` can be used to configure the maximum allowed age.

 Migrating to version 5.57